emmanueldev498/testing/README.md

-our first push fresh and bj
+our first push fresh and bj.
+Bj is here now.
+Lets roll and shine